Who We Are

 Reset Dialogues on Civilizations Scientific Committee

-Giuliano Amato (president), Nasr Hamid Abu Zayd (1943-2010), Katajun Amirpur, Abdullahi An-Na'im, Abdou Filali-Ansary, Seyla Benhabib, Giancarlo Bosetti, Fred Dallmayr, Silvio Fagiolo (1938-2011), Maria Teresa Fumagalli Beonio Brocchieri, Nina zu Fürstenberg, Timothy Garton Ash, Anthony Giddens, Vartan Gregorian, Renzo Guolo, Hassan Hanafi, Roman Herzog, Ramin Jahanbegloo, Jörg Lau, Amos Luzzatto, Avishai Margalit, Krzysztof Michalski (1948-2013), Andrea Riccardi, Olivier Roy, Otto Schily, Karl von Schwarzenberg, Roberto Toscano, Bassam Tibi, Nadia Urbinati, Umberto Veronesi, Michael Walzer.
+Giuliano Amato (President), Nasr Hamid Abu Zayd (1943-2010), Katajun Amirpur, Abdullahi An-Na'im, Abdou Filali-Ansary, Seyla Benhabib, Giancarlo Bosetti, Massimo Campanini, Fred Dallmayr, Silvio Fagiolo (1938-2011), Maria Teresa Fumagalli Beonio Brocchieri, Nina zu Fürstenberg, Timothy Garton Ash, Anthony Giddens, Vartan Gregorian, Renzo Guolo, Hassan Hanafi, Nader Hashemi, Roman Herzog, Ramin Jahanbegloo, Jörg Lau, Amos Luzzatto, Avishai Margalit, Krzysztof Michalski (1948-2013), Andrea Riccardi, Olivier Roy, Otto Schily, Karl von Schwarzenberg, Bassam Tibi, Roberto Toscano, Nadia Urbinati, Umberto Veronesi, Michael Walzer.

 Nasr Abu Zayd (1943-2010) served as Professor of Literature and Linguistics at Leiden University and held the Ibn Rushd Chair of Islam and Humanism at the University of Humanistic, Utrecht.
 He is an internationally recognized expert on modern Islamic thought, critically approaching classical and contemporary Islamic discourses.
 Nasr Abu Zayd got political asylum in the Netherlands in 1995, after several years of severe religious prosecution and finally a formal court decision that led to his apostasy in Egypt.
 He is the author of Reformation of Islamic Thought: A Critical Historical Analysis and Rethinking the Qur'an: Towards a Humanistic Hermeneutics.